Boeotian Dancer's Group Kothon, Black Figure Tripod, 6th Century B.C.: Drinking scene

 On the first leg of the tripod two nude men are illustrated drinking wine.
 While one man hold the wine pitcher directly to his lips, greedily drinking all that is left inside, the other extends his cup, hoping that his friend will share.
 However, the frown he wears suggests that he believes that there will be no wine left for him to drink.

 This drinking scene is representative of a symposium, a formalized drinking party commonly depicted in Ancient Greek art and indicative of elitism in Ancient Grecian society.
 This figural representation of the aristocratic drinking party further highlights the vessel's intended use as a sign of status.

 Boeotian Dancers Group

 This Kothon, Black Figure Tripod is thought to be a part of the Boeotian Dancer's Group due to its shape, size, and figural decoration is similar to those in the group.
 These vessels were often tripod cauldrons featuring figural designs of Komasts.
-Often Komasts are the only figural decoration featured on pottery by the Boeotian Dancer's Group, however when other figural decoration is present it is often depicting situations of high activity.
+Often Komasts are the only figural decoration featured on pottery by the Boeotian Dancer's Group, however when other figural decoration is present, it often depicting situations of high activity.
 Because there are several different painters within the Boeotian Dancer's Group, across pots the Komasts are in similar poses and styles, but not identical.